Iker0610/Sec-Identification-in-Spanish-Clinical-Notes/README.md

 The next equation is used to calculate **B**, i.e., one minus the incorrectness between the 2 annotations.
-$s_1$ and $s_2$ are lists of the same size, the number of instance borders, containing in each border's position a set with a section boundary if any.
+$s_1$ and $s_2$ are lists of the same size, the number of instances borders, containing in each border's position a set with a section boundary if any.

 <p align="center">
 <img src="https://latex.codecogs.com/svg.image?w_T(T_e,%20n_t)%20=%20\sum_{j=1}^{|T_e|}%20w_t(|\%20T_e[j][1]%20-%20T_e[j][2]\%20|,%20n_t)\\B(s_1,%20s_1,%20n_t)%20=%201%20-%20\frac{w_A(|A_e|)%20+%20w_T(T_e,%20n_t)%20+%20w_S(|S_e|)}{|A_e|%20+%20|T_e|%20+%20|S_e|%20+%20|B_M|}">